Is your business planning to make the most of the weather?

 - Will vehicles need to be brought close to entrances and what are the traffic implications?

-The erection of temporary staging and lighting gantries must only be undertaken by trained professionals.
-All electrical installations must comply with the Electricity at Work Regulations 1989 and must be installed by a recognised authorised and qualified electrical contractor in accordance with BS 7671:1992 Requirements for electrical installations (IEE Wiring Regulations).
+Depending on the needs of your space, you may need to set up suitable lighting via a lighting gantry.
+The erection of temporary staging and lighting gantries must only be undertaken by rained professionals.
+All electrical installations must comply with the Electricity at Work Regulations 1989 and must be installed by a recognised authorised and qualified electrical contractor.

-Only approved electrical contractors (see your policy wordings for acceptable accreditations) should be employed.
-Persons bringing portable electrical appliances on to the site must be able to show that the equipment is correctly maintained and has been subject to routine inspection and testing
+Persons bringing electrical appliances to the venue must be able to show that the equipment is correctly maintained and has been subject to routine inspection and testing.
+They should also possess event equipment insurance in case of theft or damages at the event.